inv4fee2020/pli_node_conf/node_backup_restore.md

             ./_plinode_setup_bkup.sh

-  3. This will produce output to the terminal as it executes, the following is an example of what you can expect;
+  3. This will produce output to the terminal as it executes, the following is an example of what you can expect to see;

             nmadmin@plitest:~/pli_node_conf$ ./_plinode_setup_bkup.sh
             [sudo] password for nmadmin: